lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 - **Static and Isolated Security Challenges**: Non-verifiable monitoring systems

 ## The Solution: A Zero-Trust, HW-Rooted, Unified, Extensible & Verifiable Identity

+*See Slide 7 for the solution architecture diagram*

 Our solution addresses these challenges through hardware-rooted cryptographic proofs that bind workload identity, host integrity, and geolocation into a unified, verifiable credential.